nicholsonja/CCSCSE2017-nifty/README.md

-This is a collection of samples for the Nifty assignment "Converting PPM images to SVG images: a nifty assignment" at the 2017 CCSC:SE Conference to be held at Furman University November 3-4, 2017.
+This is a collection of examples for the Nifty assignment "Converting PPM images to SVG images: a nifty assignment" at the 2017 CCSC:SE Conference to be held at Furman University November 3-4, 2017.

 The **source_images** folder contains the original images downloaded from the internet (attribution can be found in the folder).